-According to the November 2018 Florida Economic Estimating Conference, statewide projections for total visitors to Florida show an increase of 4.2% in FY20, and increase of 3.2% to 3.7% for FY21 - FY25.
-While there was exceptional growth in the County's bed tax collections during the last several years, the assumptions used in the forecast are slightly lower than statewide projections due to the sensitivity of this revenue.

-Change in Tourist Development Tax Revenue
+According to the July 17, 2019 Florida Economic Estimating Conference, statewide projections for total visitors to Florida show an increase of 3.9% in FY21, and increases of 3.8% to 4.0% for FY22 - FY26.
+While there was exceptional growth in the County's bed tax collections during the last several years, increasing by 69.4% since FY13, the assumptions used in the forecast are lower than statewide projections due to Pinellas County's projected Average Daily Rate and the sensitivity of this revenue.
+Tourist Development Tax Revenue are approximately 98.2% of the TDT Fund's revenue and are projected to increase 3.0% annually during the forecast period.
+For additional information regarding the Tourist Development Tax, refer to the Fund Review for the Tourist Development Tax Fund later in this document.

-FY20 FY21

-3.0% 3.0% 3.0% 3.0% 3.0% 3.0%